On tightness and exponential tightness in generalised Jackson networks: Auxiliary results

-This section obtains upper bounds on queue length processes that are important for the proofs of the main results.
-A subcritical network is assumed to be started in a stationary state so that the processes $Q_k(t)$ are stationary and the processes $A_k(t)$\,, $B_k(t)$, $D_k(t)$ and $S_k(t)$ have stationary increments with $A_k(0)=B_k(0)=D_k(0)=S_k(0)=0$\,.
+In this section we develop upper bounds on the queueuing processes.
+A subcritical network is assumed to be started in a stationary state meaning that the process $X(t)$ is stationary.
+Then, the processes $Q_k(t)$ are stationary and the processes $A_k(t)$\,, $B_k(t)$\,, $D_k(t)$ and $S_k(t)$ have stationary increments with $A_k(0)=D_k(0)=B_k(0)=S_k(0)=0$\,.
 All the processes are extended to processes on the whole real line with the same finite-dimensional distributions.
-The processes $A_k(t)$\,, $B_k(t)$\,, $D_k(t)$\,, and $S_k(t)$ thus assume negative values on the negative halfline.
+The processes $A_k(t)$\,, $D_k(t)$\,, $B_k(t)$ and $S_k(t)$ thus assume negative values on the negative halfline.
 The basic equations in \eqref{eq:2}, \eqref{eq:1}, and \eqref{eq:5} still hold for $t<0$\,.

 Let us introduce ''centred'' versions of the primitive processes by

 Let